shawtan/notes/ENGL306Anotes.md

 - Letters are a poor representation of sound (e.g -ough, /f/)
 - Writing systems are usually borrowed and don't work well with the languages
 - So double letters or diacritical marks are used to represent sounds
-- Writing systems stablize, while sounds still change
+- Writing systems stabilize, while sounds still change
 - Words are borrowed from other languages
 - Word derivation wants to keep consistent spelling even if it's pronounced differently (e.g canada vs canadian, photo vs photograph)
 - Solution: Phonetic Transcription